nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 <a id="decorators-in-plotting"></a>
 ### [Decorators in Plotting](notebooks/plotting_with_decorators.ipynb)

 This notebook lays out the case for a different approach to creating plotting functions.
-It's a technique I've been working on recently and has proved immensely useful.
+It's a technique I've been working on recently (see [starkplot](https://github.com/nstarman/starkplot) for details) and has proved immensely useful.
 If you don't know what a decorator is, you'll need to work your way through [this notebook](resources/making_decorators.ipynb).

 *Try constructing a plotting decorator and apply it to one/all of your plotting functions.
 Like mpld3, this is pretty much an instant upgrade to all of your plotting functions.*